Tag Archives: Elinor Ostrom

 An interesting question around value theories is this: who is supposed to be doing the valuing?
 The physiocrats and the classical economists disagreed about where the production boundary lay, but they agreed that value was an objective characteristic of things.
 Both schools believed that Alice the farmer creates value, while Bob the landlord does not.
 Furthermore, they believed this was just a fact, that depended on no one’s personal opinions and views.
 The objective nature of value implies that societies can and do make collective choices that they believe to lead to producing more value.
 If the value of care work (feminist economics) or nature (ecological economics) are objective, then surely we must reward their production, just as we reward the production of food and manufactured goods (you could state that value is, instead of objective, intersubjective and historically determined, and the argument would still hold).

 Marginalist economics has a different idea.
 Starting in the second half of the 1800s, this current of economic thinking maintains that value is subjective.
-If anyone is willing to pay it for something, that something has value for thgat person.
-It posited that people wanted something called “utility”, and that different people would derive utility from different things.
+If anyone is willing to pay for something, that something has value for that person.
+Marginalism posited that people wanted something called “utility”, and that different people would derive utility from different things.
 Its founders (Walras in France, Menger in Austria, Jevons and Marshall in the UK) had mathematical training and were keen to show that economics was “a real science” like physics.
 In order to make this idea of subjective preferences mathematically tractable, they assumed that, for each person, utility is an increasing function of her individual consumption of goods and services.
 Then, using calculus (invented in the 17th century), they could model individual choice as maximising an “utility function”, the arguments of which were individually consumed quantities of goods and services.
 Any collective dimension of value was discarded.

 The founders of marginalism were well aware that theirs was a simplification, a thinking tool.
 Later, however, neoclassical economists started to think of this individualistic, subjective notion of value as true in itself.
 People, they thought, actually acted selfishly and in isolation: that was just human nature.
 Much sci-fi dystopia goes with the notion, and you can do so too.
 The main point of this lecture is that you don’t have to.